 Although the market is becoming more and more diverse the older the tiny house movement gets, finding a builder who has models for you to tour is tougher than you think.
 If you are lucky and they are in the middle of building a house, you can probably pop by to take a look.
 Just call first.
 One of the things to remember is that local contractors may build tiny homes, but they aren’t typically going to stock them because of the expense to keep an inventory.
 To be fair, there are a lot of people who claim to build tiny homes, but haven’t ever built any.
 So a search may be fruitless and time consuming.
-We do offer a builder directory resource to help you search.
+You may be able to find some through our Tiny House Marketplace.

 Rent Tiny Houses Near Me (You) for the Weekend

 Believe it or not, there are a lot of people who get into the tiny house movement, only to have circumstances happen upon them and force them to go back to big living.
 Many of these folks in turn rent their tiny homes out.
 There is no better way to see if you are right for tiny living than to spend a couple nights doing so.
 Vrbo.com and airbnb.com are two personal rental websites with very robust filters, but they have not yet broken out “Tiny House” as a category.
 But let me promise you that they are there.
 Choose “bungalow”, “studio”, or sometimes “other” to find them.
 I have also found them under “whole House” and then I choose 1 bedroom and voila!
 Tiny houses await!
 Some of these tiny house owners will even let you come by and take a peek at the house without having to stay in it.
 But here is a word of advice: stay.
 Stay for a couple of days and really get a feel for it.
 Don’t be the couple going, “Wow!
 It’s so small!” because I will yell at you on my television.
 You may also find someone near you on the Tiny House Map that would be open to giving you a tour.